neilkatin/scc-ares-races-hospital-net/README.md

 The generated file uses the ```writing-mode: sideways-lr;``` CSS command; this seems to only work on Firefox, so to generate the PDF document print using that browser.

+When printing use custom margins, with 0.5" for left, top, right and 0.25 for bottom.